05nelsonm/kmp-log/README.md

     // Optionally, define a Log.Logger.domain, separate from its tag.
     // This is useful for library developers as users can receive
     // granular insight into the library's interworkings, if and only
-    // if there is a Log instance installed (only Log.AbortHandler is
+    // if there is a Log instance installed.
-    // by default for handling Log.Level.Fatal).
     //
-    // The domain can be used in Log.isLoggable implementations to either
+    // The domain can be used by Log.isLoggable implementations to either
-    // blacklist or whitelist logging for the entire domain. val logger = Log.Logger.of(domain = "my-library:submodule", tag = "Main")
+    // blacklist or whitelist logging for the entire domain. val logger = Log.Logger.of(tag = "Main", domain = "my-library:submodule")

     // Return values of all Log.Logger functions indicate if logging happened. val numberOfLogInstancesThatLoggedThisThing = logger.log(